doctorfree/nvim-lazyman/README.md

 all supported Lazyman Neovim configurations execute `lazyman -A`.

-After installing and initializing Neovim configurations with `lazyman`, easily explore various configurations with the `lazyman -e <config> …` command.
+After installing and initializing Neovim configurations with `lazyman`, easily explore various configurations with the `lazyman -E <config> …` command.
 See the
 [Using lazyman to explore configurations](#using-lazyman-to-explore-configurations) section below for details.